mhumph/zenboard/README.md

 ## How does Zenboard compare to "product X"?

-- Unlike Trello, Zenboard has *rows* as well as columns
+- Unlike Trello, Zenboard has *rows* as well as columns.
 - Unlike JIRA, you can drag cards between rows.
-Zenboard is a *pleasure* to use, not a pain.
+- Unlike JIRA, Zenboard is a *pleasure* to use, not a pain.

 ## Status

-Zenboard is still v0.1 - expect bugs, instability and missing functionality.
+Zenboard is currently v0.1 - expect bugs, instability and missing functionality.
 We hope to release v1.0 by the end of 2017.

 ## Create your own board in 10 minutes